A Python toolbox for unbiased statistical analysis of fluorescence intermittency of multi-level emitters: Methods

 It should be noted that there are other ways to arrive at the same log-likelihood ratio test.
 One alternative starting point is a binary time series in which there is an underlying uniform and small probability distribution of photon detection per bin (e.g., imagining the time axis binned in by the timing card resolution (of order 0.1 ns for typical hardware)) \cite{EnsignThesis2010}.
 Such a uniform distribution would emerge as a direct consequence of exponential waiting time distributions.
 In this case one should start from a binomial distribution and ultimately arrives at the same formula after application of Stirling's formula.
 Another starting point is CPA applied to binned data with wider bins with multiple counts, i.e. to series of Poisson distributed intensities instead of discrete events~\cite{Watkins2005,Ensign2010}.
 However, the binning would introduce an undesirable time scale through the chosen bin width.
 Of these three methods, working with photon arrival times is the most data efficient approach and introduces no artificial partitioning whatsoever.
 We refer to Ref.~\cite{Ensign2010} for a derivation of the log-likelihood ratio in all these three scenarios, which includes a precise description of the use of maximally non-informative priors.

 Following Watkins and Yang~\cite{Watkins2005} and Ensign~\cite{Ensign2010}, the most likely location of a changepoint, if any, is at the $k$ that maximizes the Bayes factor ${\cal L}_k$.
 The hypothesis that this most likely changepoint is indeed a real event is accepted if ${\cal L}_k$ exceeds a critical threshold value for ${\cal L}_k$ or `skepticism'.
 This value is chosen to balance false positives against missed events.
 A full data set is partitioned recursively, i.e., by recursively checking if data sets between two accepted changepoints themselves contain further changepoints.
 This results in a division of the data set into segments, each of which starts and ends at an accepted changepoint, and with the level of skepticism as stop criterion for the recursion.
 The resulting segmentation provides the most likely description of data as consisting of segments within which the intensity is constant, given the value chosen for the degree of `skepticism', and given the amount of data collected.
 Since the algorithm works with the list of individual photon arrival times this segmentation entails no arbitrary partitioning.
-Following Ensign~\cite{Ensign2010}, we use a value of skepticism of 8.
+An accepted rule of thumb is that if the Bayes factor ${\cal L}_k$ exceeds a `skepticism' value of just between 1-3, the evidence for a changepoint is highly ambiguous, while values in the range 7-10 are deemed strong evidence The toolbox is supplied with a default value of skepticism of 8, set following the analysis of~\cite{Watkins2005} and ~\cite{Ensign2010}.
+The reader is warned that for a given photophysics scenario (intensity levels, segment duration statistics) it is advisable to set the level of `skepticism' on basis of simulations, in order to optimize the trade off between missing changepoints altogether (false negatives) and precision (avoiding false positives).
+Our result section provides an example of such an optimization.